-- Proportion of males employed who receive a bonus is 9.2% - Proportion of females employed who receive a bonus is 2.5%
+- Proportion of males employed who receive a bonus is 4.3% - Proportion of females employed who receive a bonus is 0.5%

-The VPI payments, 100% of which were made to male staff, can help account for the difference in this result.
+The VPI payments accounted for 100% of 'Bonus' payments.
+The Enforcement Agent Team is predominantly Male which can help account for the difference in this result.